Emergency Dental

 Tooth Pain

 Tooth pain can begin slowly and persist over several days.
 In this case, we recommend that you see us as soon as is reasonable.
 Over-the-counter pain medicines may help control the pain until then.
 If pain is increasing and these medicines are no longer working, you may require an emergency appointment to treat infection.
-In this case, contact us to arrange to be seen and keep a cool compress on the cheek to help treat pain and inflammation until you are seen.
-Ice water may also provide relief.
+Some signs that a tooth has abscessed are; hot and cold sensitivity that lingers for several minutes.
+Spontaneous throbbing that comes and goes or pain that wakes you in the middle of the night.
+In this case, contact us to arrange to be seen as soon as possible.

 For questions about this or other services offered by our general dentist, contact our clinic today.